FRANCISAnas/prefix_scan_inner_maxTable/readme.txt

 And the to execute the programme juste do : "./output.mp your_input_data_file" Note that you must specify exactly ONE input file otherwise the code will exit with code error -1.

-This Work contains a Makefile, if you're under a machine that has linux OS just launch "make".
+This Work contains a Makefile, if you're under a machine that has linux OS just launch "make" command line in terminal.

 Methode in parallel :
 void descente(long*, long *, int, char); Inner loop in parallel.